Reviewing the published literature and theses from the field

 Tracking the impact of your research

-There are tools and resources that will help you to measure and demonstrate the quality and impact of your research.
-It includes information on citation, journal, book and researcher impact, as well as Altmetrics.
+There are tools and resources that will help you to measure and demonstrate the quality of your research.
+It includes information on citation, journal and researcher metrics, as well as Altmetrics.

 Managing your ORCID researcher profile

 Establish and maintain your researcher profile.
 Use research identifiers to create and manage your profile as a researcher, ensuring that all of your publications are identified with you.
 To increase research impact and attract collaborators, share your publications and promote your research through academic networks and by blogging or tweeting about your research.